Anthony Sabatini: Career

-Florida House of Representatives
+Florida House of Representatives (2018–2022)

 Sabatini defeated Monica Wofford and Shannon Elswick, to win the August 28, 2018 Republican primary, winning 46.7% of the vote.
 In the November 6, 2018 general election, Sabatini defeated Democrat Cynthia Brown, taking 56.48% of the vote.

-In 2019, Sabatini proposed amendments to make The Swamp Restaurant in Gainesville a landmark to protect it from demolition.
+In 2019, Sabatini proposed amendments to make the Swamp Restaurant in Gainesville a landmark to protect it from demolition.
 The restaurant was temporarily closed, but not demolished, and eventually returned.

 On January 13, 2020, Sabatini introduced HB 1365, which would have made it a felony for doctors to provide hormone therapy or gender reassignment surgery for transgender minors.

 In 2020, Sabatini introduced legislation allowing Floridians with valid concealed carry licensed to carry firearms on public colleges and universities.

 Sabatini has sponsored legislation to enshrine eight-year term limits for Florida's school boards.

 Sabatini has introduced legislation to ban red light cameras in Florida.

+During his tenure in the House, the Orlando Sentinel described Sabatini as "the worst person in the Florida Legislature."

 2022 U.S. House campaign

-On March 8, 2021, Sabatini announced that he would challenge incumbent Republican Representative Daniel Webster for Florida's 11th congressional district.
+On March 8, 2021, Sabatini announced that he would challenge incumbent Republican representative Daniel Webster for Florida's 11th congressional district.
 He later suggested he might not wind up running against Webster due to redistricting.
-On June 7, 2021, he announced he would challenge incumbent Democratic Representative Stephanie Murphy for Florida's 7th congressional district due to redistricting.
+On June 7, 2021, he announced he would challenge incumbent Democratic representative Stephanie Murphy for Florida's 7th congressional district due to redistricting.

-Sabatini lost the 2022 Republican primary to Cory Mills in August 2022.
+In August 2022, Sabatini lost the Republican primary to businessman Cory Mills.

+2024 U.S House campaign

+In April 2023, Sabatini declared his candidacy for the U.S House of Representatives, again challenging incumbent Daniel Webster for the Republican nomination for Florida's 11th congressional district.
+During the campaign, Sabatini characterized Webster as "senile" and accused him of being a "RINO".

+In June 2024, Sabatini withdrew from the race after President Trump endorsed Webster.